MaZderMind/dynamic-gstreamer-pipelines-cookbook/02-add-network-source.md

     It seems that this exact example also works without this, because some of the Methods are Thread-Safe by Documentation (ie. [Bin.add](https://lazka.github.io/pgi-docs/#Gst-1.0/classes/Bin.html#Gst.Bin.add)) and some are
     by luck (ie [Gobject.Object.set_property](https://lazka.github.io/pgi-docs/#GObject-2.0/classes/Object.html#GObject.Object.set_property)),
-    but not follwing this pattern can lead to unexpected and hard to find issues.
+    but not following this pattern can lead to unexpected and hard to find issues.

     From the console you can also see, that the Pad-Probes are called synchronously from their respective Elements' Streaming-Threads (Shown as `Dummy-[n]`).